Mikeskay/Triangle-Numbers-Pattern-/README.md

+# Task Title: Triangle Numbers Pattern

-# Triangle-Numbers-Pattern-
+# Task Description:

-Task Title: Triangle Numbers Pattern   Task Description:  Write a Java program called Pattern.java using nested loops that print the following pattern, the number should be taken from the command line argument.
+Write a Java program called Pattern.java using nested loops that print the following pattern, the number should be taken from the command line argument.

+eg:
+1
+12
+123
+1234
+12345